asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

-# Giotto scoring and annotation
+# STEP 1.
+Giotto scoring and annotation

 　This step for PAGE scoring and annotation for each spot